 Is technology putting your relationships at risk?

-The digital age has made meeting people easier, but it also brings new risks.
-Online dating, social media, and messaging apps can open the door to exploitation and abuse in relationships.
+The digital age has made meeting new people easier, but it also brings new risks.
+Online dating, social media, and messaging apps can open the door to both exploitation and abuse in relationships.

-The rise of online dating has created a fertile ground for manipulation and in today’s digital world, it’s easy to trust someone that you’ve never met in person, sharing personal details or intimate images before you truly understand who they are.
+The rise of online dating has created a fertile ground for manipulation, and in today’s digital world it’s easy to trust someone you’ve never met in person, sharing personal details or intimate images before you truly understand who they are.
 In fact, our recent study reveals that 39% of people aged 25-34 have shared intimate images with someone they’ve never met in real life.

 1. Private photos, public nightmares: the growing threat of image abuse

 Intimate image abuse (IIA), or “revenge porn” is a harmful form of digital abuse.
 As sharing intimate images becomes more normalized, many feel secure when trusting partners or online matches with personal photos.
-In our “Naked Truth” survey of 9,000 people, nearly half reported experiencing or knowing someone who had been affected by Intimate Image Abuse.
+In our “Naked Truth” survey of 9000 people, nearly half reported experiencing or knowing someone who’d been affected by intimate image abuse.
 The issue is particularly severe among younger generations, with 69% of 16-24-year-olds admitting that they’ve been exposed to it.
-Despite the risks, victim-blaming remains common, with 50% of respondents believing that those who share intimate images are responsible if they’re leaked, reflecting a widespread misunderstanding of consent and privacy.
+Despite the risks, victim-blaming remains common, with 50% of respondents believing that those who share intimate images are responsible if they’re leaked – reflecting a widespread misunderstanding of consent and privacy.

 How to protect yourself: